happydasch/nspanel_haui/docs/ESPHome.md

 The NSPanel is operating on a ESP32.
 To provide access to the NSPanel via HomeAssistant, ESPHome and MQTT is being used.

 - Uses the ESPHome and the nextion display component
-- Provides scripts and services for communication with the display
+- Provides scripts and actions for communication with the display
 - Responsible for handling the device functionality

 For the communication between the device and the server MQTT is being used.